-The Playboy logo is one of the most iconic logos in the world, recognizable everywhere as symbol of prestige, sexiness, and a little bit of mystique.
-How exactly, though, did the world’s most premiere adult magazine end up choosing a rabbit in a bowtie as their logo?
+The Playboy logo is one of the most iconic logos in the world, recognizable everywhere as a symbol of prestige, sexiness, and a little bit of mystique.
+How exactly, though, did the world’s most premier adult magazine end up choosing a rabbit in a bow-tie as their logo?
 For that matter, how did the world’s most famous playboy, Hugh Hefner, end up starting the magazine to begin with?
 Turns out, it’s a fascinating story.

 Just a few months later, the novel that would reach international fame, Fahrenheit 451, was serialized in the March, April, and May of 1954 issues.
 This trend of featuring high-profile names and works such as Marylin Monroe and Fahrenheit 451 is one that Playboy would continue from that point forward.
 Women who would go on to pose for the magazine would include celebrity actresses such as Farrah Fawcett and Margot Kidder, sports stars such as Amy Acuff and Amanda Beard, and musicians such as Samantha Fox and Debbie Gibson, just to name a few.
 The magazine would also continue to publish high-profile interviews, serialized novels, and original comics.